KseniiaPrytkova/roger-skyline-1/README.md

 $ sudo apt-get install net-tools
 $ sudo ifconfig
 ```
 As we see, the name of our `bridged adapter` is ***enp0s3***.
-Let's setup ***static ip*** (not dynamical) - [How to setup a Static IP address on Debian Linux)](https://linuxconfig.org/how-to-setup-a-static-ip-address-on-debian-linux), [Network of VirtualBox instances with static IP addresses and Internet access.](https://www.codesandnotes.be/2018/10/16/network-of-virtualbox-instances-with-static-ip-addresses-and-internet-access/).
+Let's setup ***static ip*** (not dynamical) - check [How to setup a Static IP address on Debian Linux](https://linuxconfig.org/how-to-setup-a-static-ip-address-on-debian-linux) and [Network of VirtualBox instances with static IP addresses and Internet access](https://www.codesandnotes.be/2018/10/16/network-of-virtualbox-instances-with-static-ip-addresses-and-internet-access/).

 ***1.*** We should modify `/etc/network/interfaces` network config file (don't forget to`$ sudo chmod +w interfaces`):